opxyc/js.react.l.hooks/README.md

 #### useRef
 To access DOM nodes in react functional components.
 It can also be used to store any mutable value.

+#### Custom Hooks
+- A custom hook is basically a JavaScript function whose name starts with "use'
+- A custom hook can also call other Hooks if required
+- Why?

+    - Share logic - alternative to HOC and Render Props